cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 * Both variables `s` and `c` are declared as references, thus modifiying them changes the variable they refer to, not a copy.

-* The type of `c` is, perhaps unsurprisingly, `char&`.
+* The type of `c` is deduced by the compiler as, `char&`.

 * The `getline()` function (explained further in Chapter 8) is used to get an arbitrarily long line of input from `cin` and store it in `input`.
 (Note: don't confuse this with `cin.getline()` which we met in Chapter 5.)

 **Experiment:**

 * Remove one of the `&`s in the function `string_to_uppercase()`.
 Does the program still compile?
 Does it produce the expected output when run?
 Now remove the other `&` instead and try the same thing.
-What does this tell you about the importance of reading code which uses reference semantics very carefully?
+What does this tell you about the importance of reading code which uses reference semantics, very carefully?

 * Modify `string_to_uppercase()` so that the uppercase string is *appended* to the input.
 Hint: this is a simple change that just requires some thought.